 Eigenfunctions

-Again have a basis of orthogonal functions, which can represent any reasonable function. and which have a coefficient formula!
-This is exactly what we set out to find for our target P.D.E model.
+We have shown that any Sturm Lioville problem comes equipped with basis of orthogonal functions, which can represent any reasonable function on the domain which it was defined.
+We also have a which have a coefficient formula to construct this representation!
+This is exactly what we set out to find for our target PDE model.

 2.5 Existence of the eigen-expansion via the Fredholm alternative.